asadulqa/Asadulqa/README.md

 ### Hi there 👋
-🔭 I’m currently working on Test Automation with Python
+🔭 I’m currently working on Test Automation with Python And JS

 👯 I’m looking to collaborate on any test automation project.